ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/_index.md

 minutes_to_complete: 60

-who_is_this_for: This is an introductory topic for software developers interested in learning how to deploy .NET Aspire applications on Arm-based Virtual Machines (VMs) on Amazon Web Services (AWS) and Google Cloud Platform (GCP).
+who_is_this_for: This is an introductory topic for software developers interested in learning how to deploy .NET Aspire applications on Arm-based virtual machines (VMs) on Amazon Web Services (AWS) and Google Cloud Platform (GCP).

 learning_objectives:
     - Describe .NET Aspire, and what it can achieve.